 They have needs that they need to meet, regardless of whether they have quirky personalities and movements which makes it harder for us to understand them.

 All in all, if your gecko is not eating; from a nutritional perspective, there is no immediate cause for concern.
-Geckos can go for extended periods without food, and so so regularly in the wild.
+Geckos can go for extended periods without food, and so regularly in the wild.

 It is if they show any signs or symptoms that something else may be wrong.